Bone Mallet Surgical Instruments

 FAQs

-1. What is a bone mallet used for in surgery?
-A bone mallet is used to deliver controlled force to bones and other hard tissues, aiding in procedures like fracture repair, joint replacement, and bone reshaping.
+Surgeons use a surgical bone mallet to deliver controlled force to bones and hard tissues. aiding in procedures like fracture repair, joint replacement, and bone reshaping.